davidski/collector/README.md

 ## Basic Flow

-Documentation is still very much a pending To Do.
-Until documentation is authored, use the [package website](https://collector.severski.net) for reference.
-The flow for running interviews and sending along to [evaulator](https://evaluator.severski.net) is:
+See the [package website](https://collector.severski.net) for reference.
+While long form vignettes need to be created, the basic flow for preparing for inteviews with your SMEs, processing the results, and generating parameters for simulation via [evaulator](https://evaluator.severski.net) is:

 1. Build questions and define SME expertise

-2. Read in the data
+2. Read in the questions

     ``` r
     library(collector)

-    dat <- read_questions()
+    questions <- read_questions()
     ```

-3. Generate slides
+3. Generate materials for interviewing a SME

     ``` r
-    make_handouts("Leader Name", dat, output_dir)
+    make_handouts("Leader Name", questions, output_dir)
-    make_bingo("Leader Name", dat, output_dir)
+    make_scorecard("Leader Name", questions, output_dir)
-    make_slides("Leader Name", dat, output_dir)
+    make_slides("Leader Name", questions, output_dir)
     ```

-4. Input answers
+4. Read in the answers from your SMEs

     ``` r
     answers <- read_answers()